 Are you interested in delivering your services to help children with disabilities?

 The CLTS Waiver Program supports the needs of children with disabilities with a wide array of services delivered both in the home and in the community.

 Registering with the Department of Health Services (DHS) is the first step in becoming an approved provider of CLTS waiver services.

 How to Register

 All new and current CLTS waiver providers must complete the steps below to register.
 DHS requires providers to re-register every four years.

 Note: If you are a direct care employee of a provider agency or submit time sheets to a fiscal agent, do not complete this registration process.

 Step 1: Complete, sign, and scan the appropriate CLTS Medicaid Waiver Provider Agreement (see the Program Resources tab).
 You will upload this form during the online registration process.

-Step 2: Gather your business information (business name as reported to the IRS, tax ID number, and national provider identifier (NPI) if you are a county waiver agency or deliver medical services—see the CLTS Benefit Package (PDF) to determine if your services require you to have an NPI).
+Step 2: Gather your business information (business name as reported to the IRS, tax ID number, and national provider identifier (NPI) if you are a county waiver agency or deliver medical services.

-Step 3: Fill out the online Children's Long-Term Support Waiver Provider Registry, F-02341A.
+Step 3: Fill out the online Children's Long-Term Support Waiver Provider Registration, F-02341A.
 You will receive a confirmation email upon successful registration.

 Step 4: After your successful registration, DHS will share your information with the county waiver agency in the area you wish to provide services.